EcoJulia/Diversity.jl/README.md

 ## generalisedrichness () - Calculate a generalised version of richness
 ##
 ## Calculates (species) richness of a series of columns representing
-## independent community counts, which is diversity at q = 0 for any
+## independent subcommunity counts, which is diversity at q = 0 for any
 ## diversity measure (passed as the second argument).
 It also includes
 ## a similarity matrix for the species
 ##